Going to Hershey Pennsylvania on vacation?

 It’s located in the museum building but not included in the museum admission is the Chocolate Tastings.

 It started in 1937 with a “garden of roses” that Milton Hershey created.
-Today it has grown into 23 acre botanical gardens of pure beauty.
+Today it has grown into a 23-acre botanical garden of pure beauty.
+The gardens operate from 9 a.m. to 5 p.m. daily, extending to 6 p.m. from Memorial Day weekend through Labor Day weekend.

 Come and see the beautiful flowers and trees that delight your soul.
-The stunning colors filled with theme gardens and seasonal displays.
+The stunning colors are filled with theme gardens and seasonal displays including a nice garden of roses.

 Visit the indoor tropical Butterfly Atrium where beautiful butterflies from around the world fly freely.
 Also, see the stages of the butterfly’s life in the chrysalis “cabinet”.
 In addition to the butterflies, experience the tropical exotic plants that produce nectar, the butterfly’s food.

-The Hershey Gardens are open to the public however if you are a guess of the Hershey Lodge or Hotel Hershey you will receive complimentary tickets.
+The Hershey Gardens are open to the public however if you are a guest of the Hershey Lodge or Hotel Hershey you will receive complimentary tickets.

-An interesting and informative trolley tour of the town of Hershey and about the lives of Milton and Catherine Hershey.
+It is an interesting and informative trolley tour of the heart of Hershey and about the lives of Milton and Catherine Hershey.
 You get to see the actual Hershey factory building as well as learn and see about all the good things Hershey did for this community.

 The tour is about 1 hour and 15 minutes and leaves from Hershey Chocolate World.
-The cost of the tour is $17.95 for adults and $14.95 for children 3-12 (2 and under are free) and is well worth the experience.
-You even get to see the Hershey kiss lights throughout the town.
+The cost of the tour is $22.95 for ages 3 and up (2 and under are free) and is well worth the experience.
+You even get to see the Hershey Kiss lights throughout the town.

-The tour guides are knowledgeable and funny at the same time making you overall experience pleasant.
-I was surprised to find out that the Hershey’s were genuine folks that did so much for the good of the community.
+The tour guides are knowledgeable and funny at the same time making your overall experience pleasant.
+I was surprised to find out that the Hershey’s were genuine folks who did so much for the good of the community.

 Oh, and did I mention that throughout your ride you will be tasting the chocolate that made Hershey famous!